Reennee/HeartDisease-ML-Classifier/README.md

 | 4        | Adam      | L1          | 50     | Yes             | 0.0001        | 0.2     | 0.93     | 0.93     | 0.92      | 0.95   | 0.95    | 0.25 |

 ### Best Performing Model
-The best performing neural network was Instance 2 with:
+The best performing neural network was Instance 1 with:
 - Adam optimizer
-- L2 regularization (λ=0.01)
+-  regularization (None)
-- Early stopping
+- Early stopping = No
 - Learning rate of 0.001
 - No dropout

-This achieved 87% accuracy and 0.93 ROC AUC on the validation set.
+This achieved 95% accuracy and 0.96 ROC AUC on the validation set.

 ### Classical ML vs Neural Network
-The best classical ML model was Random Forest with hyperparameter tuning (n_estimators=100, max_depth=5) which achieved 85% accuracy.
-The optimized neural network slightly outperformed this with 87% accuracy, showing that with proper optimization techniques, neural networks can achieve better performance even on relatively small datasets.
+The best classical ML model was Random Forest with hyperparameter tuning (n_estimators=100, max_depth=5) which achieved 88% accuracy.
+The optimized neural network outperformed this with 95% accuracy, showing that with proper optimization techniques, neural networks can achieve better performance even on relatively small datasets.

 ## Error Analysis & Model Evaluation
 - **Confusion Matrix**: Visualized for each model to show true/false positives/negatives